Some residents couldn't hear alarms in deadly Honolulu blaze

 Several Marco Polo high-rise residents told The Associated Press the sirens are located in the hallways and they had trouble hearing them when the blaze started.
 There were also no flashing alarm lights or public announcements about the deadly fire, they said.

-Britt Reller was in the shower when the fire started and didn't realize the building was ablaze until smoke began billowing through his apartment, his brother told a Honolulu newspaper.
+Britt Reller was in the shower when the fire started and didn't realize the building was ablaze until smoke began billowing through his apartment, his brother said.
 He rushed out to try to save his 85-year-old mother, but he couldn't reach her and sought refuge from the smoke and flames under a bed.

 His brother, a local pastor, was on the phone with Reller at the time.
 He never heard from him again, and police later told him that both Reller and his mother, Melba Jeannine Dilley, were among those killed.